Mazunok/rsschool-cv/cv.md

 ## About myself

   At 22 I have already tried to find myself in so many proffessions.
-I alwas was good at math., physics, computer science(school level), I always was intrested in numbers, and everything is connected with it.
+I always was good at math., physics, computer science(school level), I always was intrested in numbers, and everything that connected with it.
 But despite all these facts I still tried to find myself in something different.
-I graduated *The Linguistic College* in Minsk, I worked as a waiter, manager (in hotel, salon, sport centter), makeup artist, I even tried myself in tourism.
-But what I can tell you, I have never thought about becoming a programer.
+I graduated from *The Linguistic College* in Minsk, I worked as a waiter, a manager (in a hotel, a salon, a sport center), a makeup artist, I even tried myself in tourism.
+But what I can tell you, I have never thought about becoming a programmer.

-  After all these unsuccessful tries, I've heard about programming and decided to learn some more information about it.
-I've started from the beggining, and understood that if I won't try, I'll lose something intresting in my life.
+  After all these unsuccessful attempts, I'd heard about programming and decided to learn some more information about it.
+I started from the beggining, and realised that if I don't try, I'll lose something intresting in my life.
 So here I am.
-I'm ready to learn a lot of informations, rise my skills, spend my time for something I'm really intrested in.
+I'm ready to learn a lot of information, rise my skills, spend my time for something I'm really intrested in.

   I want to become a Frontend Developer and I think that with my desire for knowledge and growing as a person I can do it.